FiReFilms Film Club

 Visit Chai Chin's TIG profile.

-Fahrani is in her mid 20s and living comfortably in Bali.
-Born in Jakarta, Fa left home at an early age to pursue her passion to be an international model.
+Fahrani is an Actor, Model and Entrepreneur living comfortably in Berlin.
+Born in Jakarta, Fa' left home at an early age to pursue her passion to be an international model.
 She moved to Hong Kong when she was 16, then Tokyo, where it did not take long for her to make a serious impact in Asia.
-She has also been a model in Paris, Milan, Sydney And New York.
+She has also been a model in Berlin, Paris, Milan, Sydney And New York.

 Her unique and original style has helped her become more than just a model and her driven personality allowed her to diversify into acting.
 Starring In many feature films in Indonesia, she won best actress in 2008 in her role in Radit & Jani.
-She is currently launching her new eyewear line, CAST.
-In the short amount of time it has been available, CAST is already available in 5 countries.
+She is currently launching her new eyewear line, Pawaka.
+In the short amount of time it has been available, Pawaka is already available in many countries.

 Fa' is proud of her many achievements and believes strongly if she has a team to work with then they are destined for success.